akshaypt7/purifit_chatbot_rasa/data/nlu.md

 - How much is [life](life_of_product) of [filter](product)
 - How long does [shower filter] (product) [last](life_of_product)?
 - what is the life of [washing machine filter](product)
+- when to replace cartridges
+- how low does the cartridge last
+- how long does shower filter last
+- whats the life of it

 ## intent:where_to_use
 - can it be used on [taps](where_to_use) in [kitchen](where_to_use)?